Yelp/graphql-guidelines/docs/schema-design.md

 - **Why?**

-  Don’t assume everyone at Yelp wanting to use the fancy new schema you just wrote has the same knowledge you have!
-Put yourself in the shoes of a newhire at Yelp - you’d want as much context as possible in order to understand what the schema is representing, in order to be able to use it :)
+  Don’t assume everyone in the future using the new schema you just wrote has the same knowledge you do!
+Put yourself in the shoes of a newhire - you’d want as much context as possible in order to understand what the schema is representing, in order to be able to use it :)

 - **Example**